Frequently Asked Questions

 *Graduates are NOT individually recognized and do not cross the stage at this ceremony.
 That occurs at the individual college ceremonies and the Doctoral Hooding Ceremony.

-Check back to this website.
-You will be able to enter the graduate’s name on the List of 2023 Graduates and the details of their specific ceremony will pop up.
+We post a complete list of graduating students in late spring.
+You can search for your graduate’s name on the List of Graduates and the details of their specific ceremony will pop up.

 All of the ceremonies will be live-streamed via the Commencement website.
-The links for the live streams will be available on the day of the event, shortly before the ceremony start time.
+The live videos will be available on the day of the event, shortly before the ceremony start time.

 Consult the RIT map for directions around campus.
 The RIT Mobile App will provide access to information on ceremonies, receptions, info booths, and real time Commencement Shuttle information on commencement weekend.
 For ease of use, download the RIT mobile app for Apple or Android here.

-Family or friends coming from overseas will need to apply for B-1/B-2 Visitor Visas unless their country of citizenship is listed as a participant in the Visa Waiver Program.
-A short letter from your graduating student for each family member or friend can be helpful in explaining the reason for your visit.
-This letter should come from your graduate and be addressed separately to each individual seeking to visit.
-Bring this letter to your visa interview, the Port of Entry, or elsewhere as needed.
-RIT does not issue these letters.
-Visit the International Student Services website for more information and a sample letter.
+Family or friends coming to the United States from overseas will need to apply for B-1/B-2 Visitor Visas unless their country of citizenship is listed as a participant in the Visa Waiver Program.
+Visit the International Student Services website for more information.

 Dress for comfort – business casual is most common.
 Both the Gordon Field House and Gene Polsseni Center are air-conditioned.
 Our best advice?
 Wear comfortable walking shoes!